zopefoundation/zopetoolkit/source/process/maintaining-software.rst

     * The list of `Trove classifiers`_ (``classifiers`` parameter) should be adjusted according to the specific package, of course.
-      Most of the software in the Zope repository is intended to be used with the Zope 2 or Zope 3 framework (sometimes for both), but not all (well-known exceptions are ``zope.interface`` or the ``ZODB``).
+      Much of the software in the Zope repository is intended to be used with the Zope 2 or Zope Framework (sometimes for both), we aim to make more and more software available for independent use (well-known examples are ``zope.interface`` or the ``ZODB``).

     * ``description`` should be a one-sentence description of the package while ``long_description`` is best taken from the